-For more information - come and see grants or email email@example.com for an application form and confidential chat.
-Telephone student support on 01952 642295
+For more information – come and see Grants or email email@example.com in Grants for an application form and confidential chat.
+Telephone Linda Willetts on 01952 642295

 In order to remove barriers to further education, the government provides Telford College with funds to help the most financially disadvantaged students with the costs of coming to college.
 We can help with –